JeffWeinell/REEs/README.md

 ```
 The output feature table can be downloaded here: [Thamnophis.sirtalis_GFF_CDS_longer120bp.txt](https://osf.io/tm7qw/download).
 Note 1: This filtered GFF table is also included as a data table object in the REEs R package (object name: Thamnophis.sirtalis_GFF_CDS_longer120bp).
 Note 2: the filtered GFF table is not true GFF format, because the header/comment lines are not included; nevertheless, the format used for the columns follows GFF3 format.

 **2**.
-I used the function get.seqs.from.gff to extract the sequences corresponding the CDS features in the table generated in step 1.
+I used the function REEs::get.seqs.from.gff to extract the sequences corresponding the CDS features in the table generated in step 1.

 ```
 ### URL to the Thamnophis sirtalis genome (fasta formatted sequences).
 Thamnophis.sirtalis_genome.url <- "https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/001/077/635/GCF_001077635.1_Thamnophis_sirtalis-6.0/GCF_001077635.1_Thamnophis_sirtalis-6.0_genomic.fna.gz"

 ### Extract the sequences for the loci in the filtered GFF (Thamnophis.sirtalis_GFF_CDS_longer120bp from step 1).
-Thamnophis.sirtalis_exome   <- get.seqs.from.gff(input.seqs=Thamnophis.sirtalis_genome.path,input.gff=Thamnophis.sirtalis_GFF_CDS_longer120bp)
+Thamnophis.sirtalis_exome   <- REEs::get.seqs.from.gff(input.seqs=Thamnophis.sirtalis_genome.path,input.gff=Thamnophis.sirtalis_GFF_CDS_longer120bp)

 ### Save extracted sequences
 writeXStringSet(x=Thamnophis.sirtalis_exome,filepath="./Thamnophis_sirtalis_exome_longer120bp.fas")